Meet Our Team of Neuropsychologists

 Board Certified Clinical Neuropsychologist

 Wendy McKernon is board certified in Clinical Neuropsychology by the American Board of Professional Psychology.
 She also has been awarded the subspecialty certification in pediatric neuropsychology.
 She received formal training in neuropsychology at the University of Chicago Hospitals and Bedford VA Medical Center-Boston University School of Medicine.
 Dr. McKernon earned her Ph.D. in Clinical Psychology at Loyola University of Chicago.
+Dr. McKernon specializes in neuropsychological assessment of adolescents and young adults.
+She also works with adults who have concerns about possible neurodevelopmental disorders, such as ADHD and Autism Spectrum Disorder (ASD).

 Rachel So, Ph.D.